Last updated on January 7th, 2021

 - Become familiar with your route before you leave and stick to it.
 One of the main reasons why winter hikers get lost is because they suddenly decide to take a different path and then find themselves unable to get back onto their pre-planned track.
 The website Walkhighlands is a fantastic resource for walking routes in Scotland.

-A list of the best places to go in Scotland in January
+The best places to visit in Scotland in January: Details and descriptions

 Burns Night – Throughout Scotland